 STREET VET, UK

-Street Vet was inspired by the strong bond between a homeless person and his dog.
-Many homeless individuals in the UK have little support for their pets, which often provide vital companionship.
+Street Vet was inspired by the bond between people living unsheltered and their pets.
+Many homeless individuals in the UK have little support for their dogs, which often provide vital companionship.
 Some owners have had their pets since before they were living on the streets, while others took on pet care later.
 Regardless, the relationship between many homeless individuals and their dogs is deep, and taking care of their pets is very important to them.
-Their growing number of volunteers offers essential vet care to help these animals, building lasting friendships and offering support with to owners simultaneously.
+Their growing number of volunteers offers essential vet care to help these animals, building lasting friendships and offering support to owners simultaneously.

 Read more